-When Finally Block is not executed in Java
+When Finally Block Is Not Executed in Java

 The finally block will also get executed if a try block exists by using return, break, or continue statements.
+Let’s understand what are conditions in which the finally block is not executed in Java.

-Condition where finally block is not executed in Java
+Condition where Finally Block is not executed in Java

 In Java, there is one possibility where finally block will not be executed.
 They are as follows: